1190782/odsoft-project-1190782-1230183-1230164/ReadME.md

 # ODSOFT Project 2024/2025 - CI/CD and Automated Testing

 ## Introduction
 This project focuses on automating CI/CD and testing processes for a library management system.
-The system offers REST endpoints to manage information on books, genres, authors, readers, and loans.
-This project phase aims to improve the system's variability, configurability, reliability, and automation.
+The system offers REST endpoints to manage information on books, genres, authors, readers and loans.
+This project phase aims to improve the system's variability, configurability, reliability and automation.

-The main goals include implementing a CI/CD pipeline in Jenkins, covering build, packaging, code analysis, test execution, and deployment for local and remote environments.
-The project also explores advanced testing practices, including unit, integration, acceptance, and mutation testing, focusing on code coverage and reporting the results.
+The main goals include implementing a CI/CD pipeline in Jenkins, covering build, packaging, code analysis, test execution and deployment for local and remote environments.
+The project also explores advanced testing practices, including unit, integration, acceptance and mutation testing, focusing on code coverage and reporting the results.

 ## Project Goals
 1. **CI/CD Automation**